holiday-calendar/holiday-calendar-java/CONTRIBUTING.md

 1. [Fork this project](https://github.com/holiday-calendar/holiday-calendar-java/fork).
 2. In your fork repository, create the fix, including unit tests that validate it.
 3. Open a PR with the fix.

-### Source Code Style

-_Link to example of source code style.
-Also provide a link to IDE settings for IntelliJ IDEA, Eclipse, Visual Studio Code._